Leadership Spotlight Series: Jenny Kim DeSmyter

 6. Stay positive: Even in the worst, most challenging moments, life can teach you something worthwhile.
 Take a step back, take a deep breath, and focus on what you can control.

 If you missed the previous post in this blog series, click here.
-To make sure you don’t miss any of our upcoming posts, subscribe to our blog by filling out the form on the right.
-And to stay up to date on the issues that matter most in the investment management community, subscribe to our newsletters here.
+And to make sure you don’t miss any of our upcoming posts, subscribe to our blog by filling out the form on the right.

 Jenny Kim DeSmyter

 Jenny Kim DeSmyter is Managing Director, Sales Strategy at SS&C Eze.
 Jenny is responsible for driving strategic sales initiatives worldwide and also oversees packaging, pricing, SS&C cross-sales programs, and revenue operations for the company.
 She has nearly 15 years of managing strategic relationships with hedge funds and other buy-side institutions.
 She joined Eze Software in 2007 and has held a number of leadership positions in sales and client service helping to advise, consult, and implement front-to-back technology solutions.